Add-ins for Outlook

 Add-ins for Outlook are applications that extend the usefulness of Outlook clients by adding information or tools that your users can use without having to leave Outlook.
 Add-ins are built by third-party developers and can be installed either from a file or URL or from the Office Store.
 By default, all users can install add-ins.
 Exchange administrators can use Roles to control users' ability to install add-ins.

 For information about add-ins for Outlook from an end-user perspective, check out the Help topic Installed add-ins at Office.com.
 That topic provides an overview of the add-ins and also shows you some of the add-ins for Outlook that may be installed by default.

 Outlook clients supports a variety of add-ins that are available through the Office Store.
 Outlook also supports custom add-ins that you can create and distribute to users in your organization.

 Access to the Office Store isn't supported for mailboxes or organizations in specific regions.
-If you don't see Add from the Office Store as an option in the Exchange admin center under Organization > Add-ins > , you may be able to install an add-in for Outlook from a URL or file location.
+If you don't see Add from the Office Store as an option in the Exchange admin center under Organization > Add-ins > New , you may be able to install an add-in for Outlook from a URL or file location.
 For more information, contact your service provider.